GoloMarcos/OCTCMG/README.md

 # Informations

-These one-class text collections are made up of titles news from the GDELT project (Global Database of Events, Language, and Tone).
-The topics related to each textual collection were chosen based on the taxonomy of the IPTC (International Press Telecommunications Council).
-The GDELT project can be found at https://www.gdeltproject.org/ and all IPTC topics at https://www.iptc.org/std/NewsCodes/treeview/mediatopic/mediatopic-en-GB.html.
+I collect these one-class text collections with my advisor Ricardo Marcondes Marcacini.
+We built these one-class text collections by the news titles from the project Global Database of Events, Language, and Tone (GDELT).
+We chose the topics related to each textual collection based on the International Press Telecommunications Council (IPTC) taxonomy.
+You can find the GDELT project at https://www.gdeltproject.org/ and all IPTC topics at https://www.iptc.org/std/NewsCodes/treeview/mediatopic/mediatopic-en-GB.html.
 The collection of the news was made by checking if the news contained the topic in its title.
-Topics that returned less than 4000 news items were not considered as a text collection.
-The limit of 6000 news items has been defined for all text collections.
-Finally, 183 text collections were obtained.
+I did not consider topics that returned less than 4000 news items.
+Furthermore, I define the limit of 6000 news items has for all text collections.
+Finally, we obtain 183 text collections.

 # How to Use